alexwx711/HFNZ-Database/README.md

   8. tblOrders: OrderID; CustomerID; OrderDate; Comments; StatusID
   9. tblOrderItems (a table that records what are contained in each sales order): OrderItemID; OrderID; BatchNumber; Quantity 10.tblStatus: StatusID; Description
-  The joint relationships among the tables can be viewed in the application, under the database tab.
+  11.tblEmployees: EmployeeID; Name; PositionID; Username; Password 12.tblPositions: PositionID; Postion 13.tblTemp1&tblTemp2: temporary table that are used when generating reports for selected time intervals The joint relationships among the tables can be viewed in the application, under the database tab.

 In addition to the tables, I have made forms so that the user of the application can easily manipulate the database.
 The following describes the forms and the functions:

  1. Supply Management

     •	Supplier Management:

         a)	View the supplier info after searching by either supplier ID (currently 1-3 for testing) or supplier name.
-        b)	After search, the user can update/delete the existing supplier.
+        b)	After search, the user can update the existing supplier.
         c)	With a click on the “Add” button, the user can add a new supplier to the database.

     • Purchasing Order Management:

         a)	Filter the purchasing order based on selected criteria.
-        b)	With a click on the displayed “Purchasing Order ID”, the user can update or delete the purchasing order.
+        b)	With a click on the displayed “Purchasing Order ID”, the user can update/delete the purchasing order.
         c)	With a click on the “Add” button, the user can add a new purchasing order to the database.
     •	Brief inventory record of each raw material displayed on the footer of the form.

 2. Production Management

     •	Production Management

         a)	view all or filtered batches that have been produced.
         b)	With a click on the add button, the user can add a new batch to the database.
 After saving the new batch, the user is required to add ingredients (raw materials with         purchasing order ID) to the batch.
         c)	With a click on the batch number, the user can view the information about the raw materials used to produce this batch.